 - c.
 Know and abide by Health Insurance Portability and Accountability Act (HIPAA) regulations.
 Specifically, understand and demonstrate a commitment to patient confidentiality, including: - i.
 Safeguarding patient information. - ii.
 Avoidance of patient-related discussions in public. - iii.
 Encrypting and protecting electronic patient records. - iv.
 Informing patients of the intention to release clinical information to appropriate authorities in special circumstances when harm may come to the patient or others. - v.
 Avoid disclosure of identifiable medical information to any person or entity without proper authorization from the patient or his/her guardian or power of attorney, as appropriate. - d.
 Be able to identify unprofessional behavior by oneself and others. - e.
 Foster and promote professional behavior by colleagues, co-workers, trainees, and students, utilizing appropriate resources. - 6.
 Demonstrate a commitment to self-regulation: - a.
 Maintain the highest standards of practice based on current scientific evidence. - b.
 Maintain timely and complete medical records. - c.
 Demonstrate punctuality and respect deadlines. - d.
 Demonstrate the ability to reflect on one's own practice and draw insightful conclusions. - e.
 Demonstrate the ability to maintain personal and professional balance to ensure personal health and optimal patient care. - f.
-Demonstrate the ability to maintain professional working relationships with colleagues, trainees, and other medical professionals. - 7.
-Demonstrate a commitment to engage in managing fatigue and avoiding burnout (Well-Being): - a.
+Demonstrate the ability to maintain professional working relationships with colleagues, trainees, and other medical professionals. - Demonstrate a commitment to be rested and fit while managing fatigue and avoiding burnout (Well-Being): - a.
 Accurately report work hours. - b.
-Receive education of fatigue and burn out sign and strategies to fight them back through lectures and webinars. - c.
-Be aware of institutional policies for fatigue management and mitigation. - d.
+Attend lecture and/or webinar education of fatigue and burn out signs and strategies to properly resolve or prevent. - c.
+Be aware of institutional policies for fatigue management and mitigation, and for transition of patient care due to excessive fatigue or illness, or family emergency. - d.
 Help with monitoring of fatigue and assist other colleagues if help is needed. - e.
 Self-care is important component of professionalism and is a skill that can be taught.

 - f.
 Understand that the resident has the opportunity to attend mental health or dental appointments including those scheduled during working hours without retribution by the program. - 8.
 Demonstrate a commitment to responsibility to society and to the profession: - a.
 Support the specialty board responsibility to ensure that all of its members are competent. - b.
 Describe individual physician responsibilities regarding proper disclosure of and remediation for impaired/incompetent physicians/colleagues. - c.
 Balance commitment to patient confidentiality with overriding public interest considerations, as when patients endanger others. - d.
 Understand the role and responsibilities of colorectal surgeons in giving expert testimony in legal proceedings. - e.
 Actively engage in educating patients, trainees, students, and other healthcare professionals. - f.
 Understand and maintain a balance between society's expectations of the physician versus medicine's expectations of the physician. - g.
 Be able to recognize signs of physician fatigue and appropriately refrain from care of patients when physician fatigue may potentially endanger their care. - h.
 Understand the benefits and risks of social media, and if engaged in its use, abide by appropriate standards of patient confidentiality, and avoidance of solicitation. - 9.
 Demonstrate a commitment to advocacy: - a.
 Work collaboratively with other professionals to reduce medical errors, increase patient safety, and minimize overuse of healthcare resources. - b.
-Participate in quality improvement initiatives to measure and improve individual and systems performance. - c.
-Recognize barriers to care based on education, laws, finances, geography, and social discrimination and discuss potential solutions. - d.
-Promote public health and preventive medicine. - e.
-Provide health care based on wise and cost-effective management of limited clinical resources (for example, avoiding ordering unnecessary tests and procedures.) - f.
-Implement a patient-centered culture into everyday practice.
+Ability to report unsafe conditions and adverse events - c.
+Participate in quality improvement initiatives to measure and improve individual and systems performance. - d.
+Recognize barriers to care based on education, laws, finances, geography, and social discrimination and discuss potential solutions. - e.
+Promote public health and preventive medicine. - f.
+Provide health care based on wise and cost-effective management of limited clinical resources (for example, avoiding ordering unnecessary tests and procedures.) - g.
+Implement a patient and family-centered culture into everyday practice.